AppImage is available too dnf install digikam

 Shotwell loaded a near one hundred photos in seconds (i’ve HDD).
 It showed a tags (in which year photo was taken), and the Open Street map in the left-bottom corner with a tags for locations of the photos.

 Also it has support for sub-folders and a folder-based view.
-Gnome project created this software.
+The Gnome project has created this software.

 Description : Shotwell is an easy-to-use, fast photo organizer designed for the : GNOME desktop.
 It allows you to import photos from your camera or : disk, organize them by date and subject matter, even ratings.
 It : also offers basic photo editing, like crop, red-eye correction, : color adjustments, and straighten.
 Shotwell's non-destructive photo : editor does not alter your master photos, making it easy to : experiment and correct errors.